Andreas Swoboda, MA

 Music

-Since 2018 Andreas alias SWONIC is creating and publishing live performance videos and tutorials on various social platforms.
+As SWONIC, Andreas has been creating and sharing live performance videos and tutorials on social media platforms since 2018.

 Musicology

-His compiled research on the history of electronic wind instruments was published in 2017 by epOs-Verlag in Osnabrück, Germany, carrying the German title “Die Anfänge der elektronischen Blasinstrumente” (Engl.
+His compiled research on the history of electronic wind instruments was published in 2017, carrying the German title “Die Anfänge der elektronischen Blasinstrumente” (Eng.
 “Beginnings of the Electronic Wind Instruments”).

 Current areas of research include musical instruments, music production and digitalization.